Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Introduction

-Moreover, by paying attention to special CM modules and its Auslander-Reiten translation, we characterize the Gorensteiness.
+Moreover, by paying attention to special CM modules and their Auslander-Reiten translations, we characterize when the ring is Gorenstein.

-\begin{prop}[= \ref{comp_AR_tr}] Let $R$ be a quotient surface singularity.
-(Note that we don't restrict to a cyclic case.)
+\begin{theorem}[see Theorem~\ref{comp_AR_tr}] Let $R$ be a quotient surface singularity.
+(Remark that we don't restrict to a cyclic case.)
 Suppose $M$ is an indecomposable special CM $R$-module.
 Then we have

-Moreover, $R$ is Gorenstein if and only if $s(M)= s(\tau(M))$.
-Here, $\tau(M)$ stands for the Auslander-Reiten translation of $M$. \end{prop}
+Moreover, if $s(M)= s(\tau(M))$ for an indecomposable special CM $R$-module $M$, then $R$ is Gorenstein.
+(Note that if $R$ is Gorenstein, then $s(M)=s(\tau(M))$ holds for all indecomposable MCM modules.) \end{theorem}

-\begin{rem} Since $\tau(R)\cong\omega_R$ in our situation, this proposition is an analogue of Theorem\,\ref{charac_sing}\,$(4), (5)$.
-But it says that this characterization is obtained by not only the comparison between $R$ and $\omega_R$ but also the comparison between a special CM module and its AR translation. \end{rem}
+\begin{remark} Since $\tau(R)\cong\omega_R$ in our situation, this theorem is an analogue of Theorem~\ref{charac_sing}\,$(4), (5)$.
+But it says that this characterization is obtained by not only the comparison between $R$ and $\omega_R$ but also the comparison between a special CM module and its AR translation. \end{remark}

 The structure of this paper is as follows.
-In order to determine the dual $F$-signature, we need the notion of generalized $F$-signature and Auslander-Reiten quiver.
-So we prepare them in Section\,\ref{Preliminary}.
-In Section\,\ref{section_DFsig}, we determine the dual $F$-signature of special CM modules over cyclic quotient surface singularities and give several examples.
-In Section\,\ref{compare_AR_translation}, we compare special CM modules with its Auslander-Reiten translation by using the dual $F$-signature and characterize the Gorensteiness.
-Note that the statements appearing in Section\,\ref{compare_AR_translation} hold not only for cyclic quotient surface singularities but also for any quotient surface singularities.
+In order to determine the dual $F$-signature, we need the notion of the generalized $F$-signature and the Auslander-Reiten quiver.
+Thus, we prepare them in Section~\ref{Preliminary}.
+In Section~\ref{section_DFsig}, we determine the dual $F$-signature of special CM modules over cyclic quotient surface singularities and give several examples.
+In Section~\ref{compare_AR_translation}, we compare a special CM module with its Auslander-Reiten translation by using the dual $F$-signature and characterize the Gorensteiness.
+Note that the statements appearing in Section~\ref{compare_AR_translation} hold not only for cyclic quotient surface singularities but also for any quotient surface singularities.